 Being a long time member of various open source communities (Linux kernel, openSUSE and others), I have a personal interest in seeing OpenStack becoming a leading cloud infrastructure.
 In my professional life, I run an engineering organization that is in charge of building cloud infrastructure to host our partner's applications in our SMB focused BusinessMarketplace SaaS Business.
 (See the keynote at the Folsom Design Summit at http://vimeo.com/41449373 and http://de.slideshare.net/laurabeckcahoon/deutsche-telekom-12607469 for some details.)

-I grew up in Germany where I studied Physics at University of Dortmund.
+I grew up in Germany where I graduated in Physics at University of Dortmund.
 I moved to Eindhoven (The Netherlands) to do postgrad research on plasma physics.

-I had developed an interest in computers and in particular in the Open Source and Linux movements in parallel and had contributed some code successfully to the Linux kernel as well as little pieces to a number of other projects (amongst which glibc and gcc).
+I had developed an interest in computers and in particular in the Open Source and Linux movements in parallel and had contributed some code successfully to the Linux kernel when the community was still small.
+I also succeeded contributing little pieces to a number of other projects (amongst which glibc and gcc).

 Subsequently, I had a number of technical, people and business leadership roles (Head Architect, acting VP Engineering, VP Product Management, VP Business Development, VP Partner Engineering) and I'm grateful to Novell for sending me to the HBS Program for Leadship Development to enhance my business skills before taking over business management functions.

-The acquisition of Novell by Attachmate ended my career with SUSE and despite my determination to work in a leading role for a small company, I ended up in Deutsche Telekom AG.
-The BU Cloud Services (in DBU) feels like a small startup in many ways, so this is less strange than it sounds ...
-In my VP Cloud Technology function I head the unit that develops our Consumer Cloud platform (DLS/Mediencenter) and the OpenStack based hosting infrastructure for hosting our software partners in DT's TelekomCloud BusinessMarketplace.
+The acquisition of Novell by Attachmate ended my career with SUSE and the next step was being part of the BU Cloud Services in Deutsche Telekom's P&I which was had a lot of the startup spirit I was looking for..
+In my VP Cloud Technology function I headed the unit that developed the Consumer Cloud Storage platform (DLS/Mediencenter) and the OpenStack based hosting infrastructure for hosting the software partners apps in DT's TelekomCloud BusinessMarketplace.

-I'm involved in the following OpenStack projects: Nova,Cinder
+I'm involved in the following OpenStack projects: Nova,Cinder,Release